-If you are suffering from headache and looking to heal with Best Doctor for Headache in Bangalore then you are on the right page.
+If you are suffering from headache and looking to heal with Headache Specialist in Bangalore then you are on the right page.
 In this article, you will get 7 tips to heal your headache but before we jump to tips let’s understand some important information about the headache.

 How Medical Define Headache?